A characterization of some finite simple groups by their character codegrees: Finite simple exceptional groups of Lie type

+We exclude the groups $ {}^2{\rm B}_2(2),{\rm G}_2(2),{}^2{\rm G}_2(3) $ and ${}^2{\rm F}_4(2)$ from our list above as they are not simple.
 The order formulas for simple groups in \eqref{eqn1} can be found in \cite[Table 5.1.B]{KL} and the Schur multipliers of these groups can be found in \cite[Theorem 5.1.4]{KL}.
 The simple groups with exceptional Schur multipliers are listed in \cite[Table 5.1.D]{KL}.
 The lower bounds for the degrees of nontrivial absolutely irreducible projective representations of finite simple groups of Lie type in cross characteristic can be found in \cite[Table 5.3.A]{KL} and finally the minimal modules for these simple groups can be found in \cite[Table 5.4.C]{KL}.
-For certain groups with nontrivial Schur multiplier, we also need some information about the character degrees and their multiplicity available in \cite{Lubweb}.
-Below is our main theorem in this section.